What is a finsta or spam account on Instagram and should parents of teenagers be concerned?

-I was relieved to find out that she didn’t have one, but she told me that she did know what it was (though most kids in the middle school set call them spam accounts instead) and that many of her friends had them.
+I was relieved to find out that she didn’t have one, but she told me that she did know what it was (though most kids in her set call them spam accounts instead) and that many of her friends had them.
 Then she offered to show me.

 I now know more about Finsta and Rinsta and Spam Instagram than I ever wanted to know—except, as the mother of teens it is vital that I know it.
 And you should know it, too.

 What parents need to know about fake Instagram accounts

 60% of teens have fake internet accounts.